Q: What is the Amazon Linux AMI?

 To temporarily enable the EPEL 6 repository, use the yum command line option --enablerepo=epel.

 Please note that the Amazon Linux AMI repositories are configured with a higher priority than any third-party repositories.
 The reason for this is because there are several packages that are part of the Amazon Linux AMI that are also in third-party repositories, and we want to make sure that the Amazon Linux AMI version is installed in the default case.

-Beginning with the 2011.09 release of the Amazon Linux AMI, the repository structure is configured to deliver a continuous flow of updates that allow you to roll from one version of the Amazon Linux AMI to the next.
+The Amazon Linux AMI repository structure is configured to deliver a continuous flow of updates that allow you to roll from one version of the Amazon Linux AMI to the next.

-In other words, Amazon Linux AMIs are treated as snapshots in time, with a repository and update structure that gives you the latest packages that we have built and pushed into the repository.
+In other words, Amazon Linux AMIs are treated as snapshots in time, with a repository and update structure that provides the latest packages that we have built and pushed into the repository.

-To enable this feature in new instances, launch (for example) a 2012.09 Amazon Linux AMI with the following user data passed to cloud-init, either via the EC2 console or via aws ec2 run-instances with the --user-data flag (this can also be done with ec2-run-instances -f ).
+To enable this feature in new instances, launch (for example) a 2015.09 Amazon Linux AMI with the following user data passed to cloud-init, either via the EC2 console or via aws ec2 run-instances with the --user-data flag (this can also be done with ec2-run-instances -f ).

 If the AMI cannot access the yum repositories, it will timeout and retry multiple times before completing the boot procedure.
 Possible reasons for this are restrictive firewall settings or VPC settings, which prevent access to the Amazon Linux AMI package repositories.